 As the snow starts to melt (for some of us) and visions of April showers and May flowers crop up in our minds, our weekends can be filled with spring cleaning—an effort to get rid of what’s accumulated over the long hibernating months of winter and give our homes a fresh start for spring.
+Spring cleaning doesn’t have to end at home.
+As much as your closet can benefit from taking account of what’s working and what needs updating, so, too, can your business.
+Regularly taking stock of your brand strategy and marketing plans puts you and your team in a good position to continue to grow your business with scale.

-1. Assess your look
+1. Assess your brand’s look

 Your brand is about so much more than just your logo and aesthetic, but these still play an important role in your customers’ overall brand experience.
 Take an honest look at your brand’s creative material and ask the following questions.